Node.js Buffer Operations: Views, Copies, and Memory Ownership

 return copies;

-}Running both paths shows how the retained memory differs:
+}Running both paths shows how the retained memory differs -

 snapshot("start");